 - 2. Pulmonary TB: When TB exposure has occurred, follow facilities protocol per Infection Control Manual. - 3.
-Neisseria meningitis (meningococcal): Rifampin or Cipro per CDC protocol.
+Neisseria meningitis (meningococcal): Rifampin or cipro per CDC protocol.

-XI.
-ADULT IMMUNIZATION INFORMATION
+X. ADULT IMMUNIZATION INFORMATION

 Adults, specifically those who work in the healthcare arena (medical students, residents, faculty and staff) need protection against certain infectious diseases which are vaccine preventable.
 The immunized employee promotes a safer environment for co-workers as well as patients.
-Below is a list of adult immunizations recommended by the Advisory Committee on Immunization Practice (ACIP) and the Student and Employee Wellness Center at MSM.
+Below is a list of adult immunizations recommended by the Advisory Committee on Immunization Practice (ACIP) and the Office of Infection Control Office at MSM.
 Also consult with your Personal Health Care Provider for specific immunization needs.

 - 1. MMR (Measles, Mumps and Rubella) vaccine: For those persons born after 1957, a second MMR is needed.
 A blood test is available to determine a person's immunity to these viruses.
 Also females should verify non-pregnancy before getting MMR. - 2.
 Tdap (Diptheria-Tetanus Toxoid-Pertussis): The Tdap component needs to be updated every 10 years. - 3.
 Seasonal Influenza vaccine (the FLU shot): Each year, the drug manufacturer specifically makes the vaccine for the "flu" bug(s) expected to be the most common for that flu season.
-The vaccine is available annually through Student and Employee Wellness Center at MSM. - 4.
+This shot is usually given in October and early November. - 4.
 Hepatitis B vaccine: This vaccine is highly recommended for all health care workers.
 After receiving the series of three shots, most people will be protected against HEPATITIS B (not any other viral type of hepatitis, only B).
+A blood test is performed to confirm immunity.